OCR TOOLS

 The below image is the output generated from the above code.

-Easyocr vs Tesseract (OCR Features Comparison): Figure 3 - EasyOCR Output
+EasyOCR vs Tesseract (OCR Features Comparison): Figure 3 - EasyOCR Output

 Tesseract

-Easyocr vs Tesseract (OCR Features Comparison): Figure 4 - Tesseract
+EasyOCR vs Tesseract (OCR Features Comparison): Figure 4 - Tesseract

-Feature of Tesseract OCR
+Features of Tesseract OCR

 Installation

-Once Tesseract is installed, install the pytesseract package using pip:
+After installing Tesseract, install the pytesseract package using pip:

 pip install pytesseract